-The Company is a leading operator of retail-based pawn stores with more than 2,600 store locations in the U.S. and Latin America.
+The Company is a leading operator of retail-based pawn stores with over 2,600 store locations in the U.S. and Latin America.
 The Company's pawn stores generate retail sales primarily from the merchandise acquired through collateral forfeitures and over-the-counter purchases from customers.
 The stores also offer pawn loans to help customers meet small short-term cash needs.
 Personal property, such as consumer electronics, jewelry, tools, household appliances, sporting goods and musical instruments, is pledged as collateral for the pawn loans and held by the Company over the term of the loan plus a stated grace period.
 In addition, some of the Company's U.S. pawn stores offer credit services products and/or unsecured consumer loans.
 The Company's strategy is to grow its retail-based pawn operations, primarily in Latin America and, to a lesser extent, in the U.S., through new store openings and strategic acquisitions as opportunities arise.
-Pawn operations, which include retail merchandise sales, pawn loan fees and wholesale scrap jewelry sales, accounted for approximately 98% and 97% of the Company's consolidated revenue during the three month periods ended March 31, 2019 and 2018, respectively.
+Pawn operations, which include retail merchandise sales, pawn loan fees and wholesale scrap jewelry sales, accounted for approximately 98% and 97% of the Company's consolidated revenue during the six month periods ended June 30, 2019 and 2018, respectively.

 The Company organizes its operations into two reportable segments.
-The U.S. operations segment consists of all pawn and consumer loan operations in the U.S. and the Latin America operations segment consists of all pawn and consumer loan operations in Latin America, which includes operations in Mexico, Guatemala, El Salvador and Colombia.
+The U.S. operations segment consists of all pawn and consumer loan operations in the U.S. and the Latin America operations segment consists of all pawn operations in Latin America, which includes operations in Mexico, Guatemala, El Salvador and Colombia.

 The Company recognizes pawn loan fee revenue on a constant-yield basis over the life of the pawn loan for all pawn loans of which the Company deems collection to be probable based on historical redemption statistics.
 If a pawn loan is not repaid prior to the expiration of the loan term, including any extension or grace period, if applicable, the property is forfeited to the Company and transferred to inventory at a value equal to the principal amount of the loan, exclusive of accrued pawn fee revenue.
-The Company records merchandise sales revenue at the time of the sale and presents merchandise sales net of any sales or value-added taxes collected.
-The Company does not provide direct financing to customers for the purchase of its merchandise, but does permit its customers to purchase merchandise on an interest-free layaway plan.
+The Company records merchandise sales revenue at the time of the sale and presents merchandise, but does permit its customers to purchase merchandise on an interest-free layaway plan.
 Should the customer fail to make a required payment pursuant to a layaway plan, the previous payments are typically forfeited to the Company.
 Interim payments from customers on layaway sales are recorded as deferred revenue and subsequently recorded as retail merchandise sales revenue when the merchandise is delivered to the customer upon receipt of final payment or when previous payments are forfeited to the Company.
 Some jewelry is processed at third-party facilities and the precious metal and diamond content is sold at either prevailing market commodity prices or a previously agreed upon price with a commodity buyer.
 The Company records revenue from these wholesale scrap jewelry transactions when a price has been agreed upon and the Company ships the commodity to the buyer.